zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 **Response**
 The response includes a status code and a response body containing a serialized collection of events.
 Depending on the read characteristics and input parameters, it is possible for a collection to be returned with less events than specified in the count.

-For a stream, named Simple, of type ``Simple`` for the following request
+For a stream, named Simple, of type ``Simple`` for the following request:

       GET api/v1-preview/Tenants/{tenantId}}/Namespaces/{namespaceId}/Streams/Simple/Data/
         Interpolated?startIndex=2017-11-23T13:00:00Z&endIndex=2017-11-23T15:00:00Z&count=3

-the start and end fall exactly on event indexes and the number of events from start to end match the count of three (3).
+the start and end fall exactly on event indexes, and the number of events from start to end match the count of three (3).

 **Response body**
 ```json